 For that, it’s not a bad buy.
-Unlike a Rolex Pepsi, this Timex has a date as well as a day window.
+Unlike a Rolex Pepsi, this Timex has a day as well as a date window (that is, it spells out the day of the week).
 Unlike the BR 03-93 GMT, it comes with an integrated steel bracelet.
 It’s thinner than the Tudor Black Bay GMT and more conventional-looking than the Bulgari Aluminium GMT.
 Crucially for a traveller, you won’t have to worry about it getting nicked when you’re on holiday (and even if it does, it’s cheap to replace).

 On that note – here’s to safe travels and successful horological purchases.